oftc/oftc-web/FAQ/General_Questions.md

 added to this FAQ, and it may also be updated to reflect policy changes or simple corrections.

 ## Why does OFTC exist?
-OPN already provides IRC for this community. ##
+Freenode already provides IRC for this community. ##

 OFTC aims to provide many services to the community, including but not limited to mailing lists, project web pages, NNTP, and ultimately CVS.
 IRC is a logical